-- 1. Sets forth guidelines and good practices for integration of gender from the outset of establishing county development master plan commonly referred to as a County's Integrated Development Plan, so that the programs designed and implemented do not exacerbate nor inadvertently cause exclusion and inequality. - 2.
-Contains concrete and concise information that can be directly applied to practical tasks such as planning, program implementation, reporting and evaluating development activities at county level.
-In addition, the Guide can be of use to gender advisors and instructors. - 3.
-Is a crucial monitoring tool to the several Constitutional Commissions, the National Government officers and to the donors and funders of the county governments. - 4.
-Provides a checklistthrough which counties can review their development programs and management to ensure that all the citizens participate in the affairs of the county and enjoy the benefits that accrue out of their participation
+- a) Sets forth guidelines and good practices for integration of gender from the outset of establishing County Development Master Plan commonly referred to as a County's Integrated Development Plan (CIDP), so that the programs designed and implemented do not exacerbate nor inadvertently cause exclusion and inequality. - b) Contains concrete and concise information that can be directly applied to practical tasks such as planning, program implementation, reporting and evaluating development activities at county level.
+In addition, the Guide can be of use to gender advisors and instructors. - c) Is a crucial monitoring tool to the several Constitutional Commissions, the National Government officers and to the donors and funders of the County Governments.

+d) Provides a checklist through which counties can review their development programs and management to ensure that all the citizens participate in the affairs of the county and enjoy the benefits that accrue out of their participation